 Our current market analysis

-Immediately after the start of the military escalation, the closure of airspace in the Middle East (specifically Qatar and the UAE) resulted in an 18% loss of global air freight capacity, mainly affecting the three major Gulf airlines: Qatar Airways, Emirates and Etihad.
+Immediately after the start of the military escalation, the closure of airspace in the Middle East (specifically Qatar and the UAE) resulted in a tremendous loss of global air freight capacity, mainly affecting the three major Gulf airlines: Qatar Airways, Emirates and Etihad.

-These airlines hold a significant portion of global air cargo capacity and have since partially resumed their flight schedules.
-Emirates is operating at approximately 70%, Etihad at around 65% and Qatar Airways at about 45% of pre-war flight capacity.
+These airlines hold a significant portion of global air cargo capacity and have since only partially resumed their flight schedules.
+Emirates is operating at approximately 70%, Etihad at around 60%, and Qatar Airways at about 50% of pre-war flight capacity, according to the “Airline Recovery Index” of Flightradar24.
+This index compares the average daily number of flights before the war to the number of daily flights currently operated.

 Current Key Takeaways